sargalias/old-personal-website/posts/Security/How to learn web application security/How to learn web application security.md

 ## Why should developers learn about web application security?

-Every application needs to be secure, because every application can and will be attacked in absolutely any way imaginable, particularly as they become more popular.
+Every application needs to be secure, because every application can and will be attacked in absolutely any way imaginable, particularly as it becomes more popular.
 There are probably hundreds of ways to attack an application and absolutely anything can be attacked.

 So at least knowing how to avoid the most severe security vulnerabilities is essential.